feitosa-daniel/cloud-cost-awareness/README.md

 **Replication disclaimers:**
 > (1) We note that running the provided scripts from scratch will result in variations in the output files since projects have evolved and some projects may have been deleted or made private.
 >
-> (2) The second part of the dataset generation (coding of commits and filtering of commit with relevant codes) was manual.
-Therefore we only provide the dataset (i.e., there are no scripts).
+> (2) The provided scripts aid the collection of the raw data (i.e., candidate commits) to be analyzed for evidence of cost awareness (see [step4-tf-commits.json](data-collection/data/step4-tf-commits.json)).
+The next step to generate to provided [dataset.json](dataset.json) (i.e., coding of commits and filtering of those with relevant codes) was manual.
+Therefore, there is no code to automate this final step and we inly provide the dataset and associated information (i.e., [codes.json](codes.json) and [repositories.json](repositories.json)).

 ## Contents